corcor27/Introduction_to_R/_episodes/11-Rstudio-layout.md

 - "How is RStudio layed out?"
 - "How do we create a project and why is it important?"
 objectives:
-- "Be familair with the panes contained with RStudio"
+- "Be familiar with the panes contained within RStudio"
 - "Be confident creating a new project and new script files"
 keypoints:
 - "R and RStudio are not the same thing.
 RStudio is an IDE that provides you with a convinient way to manage R projects and R is the underlying language that enables RStudio."
-- "You will not learn everything about RStudio in a day, there are a huge number of tools available to you in RStudio.
+- "You will not learn everything about R or RStudio in a day, there are a huge number of tools available to you in RStudio.
 The more time you commit to exploring and practicing the more you will achieve."
 - "Project management is a vital part of ensuring that you are producing maintainable, sharable, and robust software."
 ---

 ## Starting a new project:
->Let us start by exploring the major features of we will use for this course in RStudio.
+>Let us start by exploring the major features we will use for this course in RStudio.
 Our first aim is to become more familiar with the interface.
 >Start by generate a new project (name it **‘my_first_r_project’**).
 >Next, open a new script file (name it **'my_first_r_script’**).
 >
 >**Instructions**
 >* From the main menu select **‘File’ > ‘new project’ > ‘new directory’ > ‘new project’**.
 >* You will be prompted for a directory name for your project and a file path where you want to create the project.
->* Name your project “OneZoo_Rintro" and choose the folder you previously created as your set-up worksheet.
+>* Name your project “OneZoo_Rintro" and choose the folder you previously created as part of your set-up worksheet.
->* Open a new script using the small green plus button in the top right pane.
+>* Open a new script using the small green plus button above the top left pane.

 {% include figure.html max-width="100%" file="/fig/rstudioIDE.png"
 alt="RStudio pane layout on first initialisation" caption="Figure 1: RStudio layout you should expect to see (OS and version dependant)" %}